punith1006/FlashCards/replit.md

 This is a full-stack web application for a keto-focused e-commerce platform, built with modern web technologies.
 The application features a React frontend with TypeScript, an Express.js backend, and PostgreSQL database integration using Drizzle ORM.
 It's designed to showcase keto products with a clean, professional interface inspired by Perfect Keto's branding.

+Successfully migrated from Replit Agent to Replit environment on July 19, 2025.

 ## User Preferences

 Preferred communication style: Simple, everyday language.